jim-easterbrook/python-exiv2/USAGE.rst

 -----------------

 Some libexiv2 functions, e.g. `Exiv2::ExifThumb::setJpegThumbnail`_, have an ``Exiv2::byte*`` parameter and a length parameter.
-In python-exiv2 these are replaced by a single parameter that can be any Python object that exposes a simple `buffer interface`_, e.g. bytes_, bytearray_, memoryview_:
+In python-exiv2 these are replaced by a single `bytes-like object`_ parameter that can be any Python object that exposes a simple `buffer interface`_, e.g. bytes_, bytearray_, memoryview_:

 .. code:: python